foliant-docs/foliantcontrib.includes/README.md

 :   Revision of the Git repository.

 `from_heading`
 :   Full content of the starting heading when it’s necessary to include some part of the referenced file content.
-If the `to_heading`, `to_id`, or `to_end` attribute is not specified, the preprocessor cuts the included content to the next heading of the same level.
+If the `to_heading`, `to_id`, or `to_end` attribute is not specified, the preprocessor cuts the included content to the next heading of the same level. *The referenced heading is included.*

 `to_heading`
-:   Full content of the ending heading when it’s necessary to include some part of the referenced file content.
+:   Full content of the ending heading when it’s necessary to include some part of the referenced file content. *The referenced heading will not be included.*

 `from_id`
 :   ID of the starting heading or starting anchor when it’s necessary to include some part of the referenced file content.
 The `from_id` attribute has higher priority than `from_heading`.
-If the `to_heading`, `to_id`, or `to_end` attribute is not specified, the preprocessor cuts the included content to the next heading of the same level.
+If the `to_heading`, `to_id`, or `to_end` attribute is not specified, the preprocessor cuts the included content to the next heading of the same level. *The referenced id is included.*

+> **NOTE:** If you want `from_id` and `to_id` features to work with [anchors](https://foliant-docs.github.io/docs/preprocessors/anchors/), make sure that anchors preprocessor is listed *after* includes in foliant.yml.

 `to_id`
 :   ID of the ending heading or ending anchor when it’s necessary to include some part of the referenced file content.
-The `to_id` attribute has higher priority than `to_heading`.
+The `to_id` attribute has higher priority than `to_heading`. *The referenced id will not be included.*

 `to_end`
 :   Flag that tells the preprocessor to cut to the end of the included content.
 Otherwise, if `from_heading` or `from_id` is specified, the preprocessor cuts the included content to the next heading of the same level as the starting heading, or the heading that precedes the starting anchor.